-A trick-taking card game is one in which players take turn playing cards and the highest card played each round wins the trick.
-Of course, there are many variations within the genre, and trick-taking card games are among the most popular and enduring.
-Here are my favorite trick-taking card games.
+A trick-taking card game is one in which players take turns playing cards and the highest card played in each round wins what is known as the trick.
+Typically, the goal is to win more tricks than other players or teams.
+There are many different games within the genre, including favorites like euchre, spades, and hearts.

 01 of 05

 Euchre is the ultimate trick-taking game with many dedicated fans.
 Four players are required and they're paired up in two teams.